 A lot of my recent jobs have involved shooting both stills and video, so in this post, we’re going to talk about this and I’ll pass on a few tips for shooting away from the studio.
 When I first picked up a camera, which wasn’t all that long ago, the worlds of video and photo were very separate.
 Cameras only did one thing and you marketed yourself as one or the other, photographer or filmmaker.
 These days the lines have blurred though and this makes it an exciting time to be a creative professional.

-As I said above, gear is now capable of shooting top level stills and video all in the same camera.
-This is something that is pretty new to everyone and the industry is still working out how to use this technology and price it.
+As I said above, gear is now capable of shooting top-level stills and video all in the same camera.
+This is pretty new to everyone and the industry is still working out how to use this technology and price it.
 It’s us, the photographers and filmers that need to keep up or get left behind.

-Some things are only good for one or the other, like flash guns or sliders.
-But others such as Tripods, LED lights, lensse and bags are all things you will use for both.
-Its these areas where it’s best to invest your money.
+Some things are only good for one or the other, like flashguns or sliders.
+But others such as Tripods, LED lights, lenses and bags are all things you will use for both.
+It’s in these areas where it’s best to invest your money.